Connecting With Customers: Segmentation vs Personalization

 What is Personalization?

 Email personalization means customizing your content for individual recipients or specific segments of your audience based on their behavior.
-It involves using any data you have about a subscriber to make your messages feel directed at them and their specific situation
+It involves using any data you have about a subscriber to make your messages feel directed at them and their specific situation.

-The goal of personalization is to create a more relevant experience for each recipient; this increases engagement and builds a stronger connection between you and your customer.
-You can apply personalization to various elements within an email, including the subject line, greeting, content, or CTAs.
+The goal of personalization is to create a more relevant experience; this increases engagement and builds a stronger connection between you and your customer.
+The idea is once you apply segmentation, you can further use segment personalization to make each email even more impactful.

-Here are common ways to use personalization in your emails:
+Here are 7 common ways to use personalization in your emails:

 1. Instead of using a generic greeting like “Dear Customer,” you can address recipients by their first name.
 This simple touch can make the email feel more individualized.